RinkWilbrink/RinkWilbrink/README.md

 - Experienced in C++ & C#
 - Specialising in Vulkan Rendering API.
-- Additional Experience with DX12 and PlayStation Graphics Development
+- Additional Experience with PlayStation Graphics Development

 ---